errata-ai/vale/fixtures/styles/18F/test.md

 - **agile**
 - **a.m.**
 - **back end**, **back end development**
-- **Congress** refers to the U.S. Senate D.C. and House of Representatives.
+- **Congress** refers to the U.S. Senate and House of Representatives.
 - **congressional** is lowercase unless part of a proper name.
 For example, _Congressional Record_
 - **DC**, not _D.C._
 - **digital coalition**